Bene939/BERT_News_Sentiment_Classifier/README.md

 This is my project leading up to my Bachelor Thesis

 Description:

-\nall-data.csv is a dataset from this Kaggle challange: https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news
-\nnews_headlines_sentiment.csv is a dataset labeled by me.
+all-data.csv is a dataset from this Kaggle challange: https://www.kaggle.com/ankurzing/sentiment-analysis-for-financial-news news_headlines_sentiment.csv is a dataset labeled by me.
 The news were scraped from finviz.com

 News_Webscraper:
 Scrapes general and specific news of companies from finviz.com